sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 ### Install the Godot game engine

 - Start the Raspberry Pi and connect to the internet.
+   - to connect to a wireless internet network, you will first be asked to set your Wifi country
 - Open up the githib page for the [Unofficial Godot Engine for the Raspberry Pi](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi/tree/main?tab=readme-ov-file#compiling).
 - In the "Downloads" section, download the zip file for 3.5.2 - Raspberry Pi 4
 - After the zip file has been downloaded, navigate to your "downloads" folder, right-click on the zip file, and click "extract here"